 If flooding or heavy rain is common where you live, a plinth—basically a raised concrete pad—adds an extra layer of safety.
 It boosts airflow and stops water pooling around the base.

-Portable units don’t always need heavy concrete.
+Portable generators don't always need heavy concrete.
 Pre-made pads or a compacted gravel bed can be more than enough.

 These lightweight pads are simple to set up and move if needed.
 They save time while still keeping your generator steady.